 Understanding why and when people cheat on their health goals can help snack and wellness brands be heroes

 So, how’s that diet going?
-As we head into spring, many of us are struggling to keep our hands out of the cookie jar (that is, if we haven’t given up trying altogether).
-How about the diet companies — have they given up on us as well?
+Many of us struggle to keep our hands out of the cookie jar (that is, if we haven’t given up trying altogether).
+How about the diet companies—have they given up on us as well?
 Where is Oprah when we need her most?
-Late December of last year, she announced she had lost 40 pounds on Weight Watchers (and shares climbed 19 percent) and soon afterward, the company began its New Year’s TV push, featuring a newly svelte Winfrey (who holds a 10 percent stake in the diet company) assuring the world that she still eats tacos.
+Remember back when she announced she had lost 40 pounds on Weight Watchers (shares climbed 19 percent) and soon afterward, the company began its New Year’s TV push, featuring a newly svelte Winfrey (who held 10 percent stake in the diet company) assuring the world that she still eats tacos.
 A print campaign followed, urging people to “Start the day right and start the year right.”

 But, why so quiet now?